nutsfinance/tapio-eth/docs/elin/contracts/governance/extensions/IGovernorTimelock.md

 module:core

-*Block number at which votes close.
-Votes close at the end of this block, so it is possible to cast a vote during this block.*
+*Timepoint at which votes close.
+If using block number, votes close at the end of this block, so it is possible to cast a vote during this block.*

 #### Parameters